Absurdius/project2/README.md

 How to set up:

-Set up a new Unity project (Version 2022.3 LTS)
+Create a new Unity project (Version 2022.3 LTS)
-Clone this repo into the assets folder.
+Clone this repo into the "Assets" folder.
 A new folder called "project2" will be created.

+Right now there are no dependencies so the project should run pretty easily.